Iskren1990/Webinar-App/ReadMe.md

 Note: Port 3000 should not be in use.
 To validate follow the instructions bellow.

-To use local MongoDB change " DB_NAME ", " DB_PASSWORD " and "DB_UNAME " located in " /config/.env ".
+To use local MongoDB change "DB_NAME", "DB_PASSWORD" and "DB_UNAME" located in "/config/.env".

  :thre: install NPM packages